timescale/docs/_partials/_graphing-ohlcv-data.md

 When you have extracted the raw OHLCV data, you can use it to graph the result in a candlestick chart, using Grafana.
-To do this, you need to have Grafana set up to connect to your TimescaleDB database.
+To do this, you need to have Grafana set up to connect to your $TIMESCALE_DB database.

 <Procedure>

 ### Graphing OHLCV data

-1. Ensure you have Grafana installed, and you are using the TimescaleDB database that contains the Twelve Data stocks dataset set up as a data source.
+1. Ensure you have Grafana installed, and you are using the $TIMESCALE_DB database that contains the Twelve Data stocks dataset set up as a data source.
 1. In Grafana, from the `Dashboards` menu, click `New Dashboard`.
 In the